CIVA-Lab/Motion-SE-MiT-Net/README.md

 **Part 3 -->** Extract Masks and Markers: use trained/pre-trained models to extract masks and markers.

 **Part 4 -->** Post-Processing: use post-processing to get labeled results from masks and markers.

+**Part 5 -->** Evaluation: evaluate the final labeled result using evaluation methodology provided by Cell Tracking Challenge.

 In every parts, there are readme file that describes the needed steps.
 The description is also placed here.